fugu-chop/launch_school/daily_logs/7_daily_log_mar2021.md

 120 minutes

 __*Thoughts*__<br/>
 Another fairly productive day.
 I'm able to go through the quizzes and pick up on the questions I missed the previous round.
 I've also improved on the Codewars problems, no longer struggling as much with the 5 and 6 kyu problems.

+##### 23/03/21 (Tue)
+__*Concepts covered*__<br/>
+- RB130 - Ruby Foundations
+  - Concept Revision
+- Revision
+  - Codewars Problems

+__*Time spent*__<br/>
+121 minutes

+__*Thoughts*__<br/>
+Polished off the first review of my notes.
+Tomorrow will be properly writing out answers and testing code.
+Hope it works well!